dreamteam9ja/PROG8110-Final/PopUpRestaurant/README.md

 # ES6 Static Site Renderer ...
 With Markdown

-Simplest way that I could think of to generate a static site with ES6 templates.
+This is the simplest way that I could think of to generate a static site with ES6 templates.

 ## Quick Start